 (i) any powers that the person has as a commissioner; and

-(ii) any powers that the person has as a member of the Fair Work Commission.
+(ii) any powers that the person has as a member of the FW Commission.

-(2) The Minister may give directions in writing to the Chief Commissioner with respect to agreements under subsection (1) and the Chief Commissioner shall give effect to every such direction and shall not enter into any agreement under subsection (1) that is contrary to those directions.
+(2) The Minister may give directions in writing to the Chief Commissioner with respect to agreements under subsection (1) and the Chief Commissioner must give effect to every such direction and must not enter into any agreement under subsection (1) that is contrary to those directions.

-(3) Directions under subsection (2) shall be limited to matters of administration and shall not deal with matters of conciliation or arbitration.
+(3) Directions under subsection (2) must be limited to matters of administration and must not deal with matters of conciliation or arbitration.

-(4) The Minister shall cause a copy of any direction given under subsection (2) to be laid before each House of Parliament within 15 sitting days of that House after the date on which the direction was given.
+(4) The Minister must cause a copy of any direction given under subsection (2) to be laid before each House of Parliament within 15 sitting days of that House after the date on which the direction was given.

 [Section 14B inserted: No. 99 of 1990 s.
 6; amended: No. 53 of 2011 s.
 39; No. 39 of 2018 s.
-12.]
+12; No. 30 of 2021 s.
+75(1) and 76(2).]

 15. Constitution of Full Bench and Commission in Court Session